zephyrproject-rtos/zephyr/doc/subsystems/logging/logger.rst

 There are two configuration categories: configurations per module and global configuration.
 When logging is enabled globally, it works for modules.
 However, modules can disable logging locally.
 Every module can specify its own logging level.
-The module must define the :c:macro:`LOG_LEVEL` macro before including the :file:`include/logging/log.h` header file to do so.
+The module must define the :c:macro:`LOG_LEVEL` macro before using the API.
 Unless a global override is set, the module logging level will be honored.
 The global override can only increase the logging level.
 It cannot be used to lower module logging levels that were previously set higher.
 It is also possible to globally limit logs by providing maximal severity level present in the system, where maximal means lowest severity (e.g. if maximal level in the system is set to info, it means that errors, warnings and info levels are present but debug messages are excluded).

 Each module which is using the logger must specify its unique name and register itself to the logger.
 If module consists of more than one file,